mathemagie/make_gif_and_mix_audio/README.md

 # mix_mp3_and_gif.sh

 ## Description

-This script combines an MP3 audio file and a GIF image into an MP4 video file using `ffmpeg`.
+`mix_mp3_and_gif.sh` is a Bash script that combines an MP3 audio file and a GIF image into an MP4 video file using `ffmpeg`.
 The output file is named with the current date and time appended to the provided output filename.

+## Prerequisites

+- [ffmpeg](https://ffmpeg.org/) must be installed on your system.

 ## Usage

-To combine an MP3 audio file and a GIF image into an MP4 video file, use the following command:
+sh ./mix_mp3_and_gif.sh input.mp3 input.gif output.mp4

+- `input.mp3`: The MP3 audio file to be combined with the GIF.
+- `input.gif`: The GIF image file to be combined with the MP3.
+- `output.mp4`: The name of the output MP4 video file.

+## Example

+To create an MP4 video named `output.mp4` from `audio.mp3` and `animation.gif`:

+sh ./mix_mp3_and_gif.sh audio.mp3 animation.gif output.mp4